hello-robot/stretch_web_teleop/documentation/development.md

 Notice that we use `remoteRobot` to call into `homeTheRobot()`, which we defined in [`shared/remoterobot.tsx`](#remoterobottsx).

-Lastly, notice that we import `HomeTheRobotFunction` from `layout_components/`.
+Lastly, notice that we import `HomeTheRobotFunction` from `static_components/`.
 It is an interface that defines all the functions that the UI component will need.
 For this example, there's only one function: homing.
 We will define this interface in the next section.

 ### Components

 There are three component folders:

-- `layout_components/`: for components that will be displayed as part of the interface's layout.
-These are typically top-level components.
+- `layout_components/`: for *customizable* components that will be displayed as part of the interface's layout.
+The components can be added, deleted or rearranged on the interface by toggling the "Customize" button.
-- `static_components/`: TODO - what is the difference between a static component and a basic component??
+- `static_components/`: for *static* components that will be displayed as part of the interface's layout.
+These components are fixed on layout and cannot be moved--they are typically found in the header (e.g. speed controls, customize button, etc.)
-- `basic_components/`: building block components that can be used within your own component to build up complex interfaces
+- `basic_components/`: building block components that can be used within your own component to build up complex interfaces (e.g. dropdowns, modals. alerts, etc.).

 The intended UX for the robot homing component is that it should appear prominently when the robot is un-homed.
 It won't be incorporated into other components, and it won't be dismissable by the user.
-Therefore, we decided to define the component in layout_components as `src/pages/operator/tsx/layout_components/HomeTheRobot.tsx`.
-The code looks like this:
+Therefore, we decided to define the component in layout_components as `src/pages/operator/tsx/static_components/HomeTheRobot.tsx`.
+The simplified version of the code looks like this:

 ```js
 import "operator/css/HomeTheRobot.css";